mtrusca/DM-Align/README.md

 ```
 Note: running the file generate_word_alignments.py requires transformers 2.2.2.

-Extract objects associated with the keywords of the source and target text instructions using
+Extract objects associated with the keywords of the source and target text instructions using:

 ```
 python grounded_sam_objects.py \